 It is possible to perform offline or online key migration:

 If you are sure that no running server on the local host is using the source or destination keystore, an offline migration is possible.
 In this case, the migration server can modify the keystores without possibility of a running server modifying keystore content during the migration.

 If a running server on the local host is using the source or destination keystore, an online migration must be performed.
 In this case, the migration server connects to the running server and instructs it to pause keyring operations while key migration is in progress.

 The result of a key migration operation is that the destination keystore contains the keys it had prior to the migration, plus the keys from the source keystore.
 The source keystore is the same before and after the migration because keys are copied, not moved.
 If a key to be copied already exists in the destination keystore, an error occurs and the destination keystore is restored to its premigration state.

 The user who invokes the server in key-migration mode must not

-root system user, and must have
+root operating system user, and must

-permission to read and write the keyring files.
+have permission to read and write the keyring files.

 To perform a key migration operation, determine which key migration options are needed.
 Migration options indicate which keyring plugins are involved, and whether to perform an offline or online migration: